Docs

 Path Contents

-C:\Program Files\VirtualSpace\ Application binaries, bundled runtimes, and signature database.
+C:\Program Files\VirtualSpace\ Application files, bundled runtimes, and signature database.

 %PROGRAMDATA%\VirtualSpace\ License file, scan cache, configuration, and log files.